About Us

 Laurie is a Certified Professional Dog Trainer (CPDT-KA), a Fear Free Certified Professional (FFCP), and a Family Paws Parent Educator (FPPE).
 She is a member of the Animal Positive Coalition (APC) and the Pet Professional Guild (PPG), and takes continuing education classes year-round to stay up to date in her dog behavior knowledge.

-When she’s not training dogs, Laurie enjoys traveling with her husband, Dave, and son, Casey; hiking with her pit bull, Pickles; reading fantasy and mystery novels; and baking.
+When she’s not training dogs, Laurie enjoys traveling with her husband, Dave, and children, Casey and George; reading fantasy and mystery novels; and baking.

 Stacey Rogers